 French embassy at the best place of the old city

-National theatre... ...during a rehearsal
+National theatre... ...during a

 we nearly feel in a hindu temple...in fact quite far from the european austerity